aang81a/my-it-support-portfolio/PROJECTS/06-knowledge-base-articles/how-to-run-the-it-diagnostic-tool.md

 ### Step 2: Launch & Close the Application

-6. Double-click the **IT-Diagnostic-Tool** to start.
+1. Double-click the **IT-Diagnostic-Tool** to start.

 > ℹ️ **Note on System Prompts:** Depending on your local account permissions, a standard Windows security prompt may appear asking for confirmation to execute the file.
 Click **More info** on the prompt, and select **Run anyway** to allow the diagnostic scan to proceed.

-2. A black command line window will open and begin collecting system metrics.
+2. A command line window will open and begin collecting system metrics.
 This process usually completes within 5 to 10 seconds.
 3. When the scan concludes, the terminal window will display the following success message:

 `